se-panfilov/jsvat/README.md

 [Demo and Examples][2]

-Check the validity of the format of an EU VAT number specified.
+Check the validity of the format of an EU VAT number.
+No dependencies.

 What is it?
 --------